 3.11 We do not collect any special categories of personal data. click here for more information

 4.1 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-4.2 Financial transactions relating to our website and services may be handled by our payment services providers, Stripe.
+4.2 Financial transactions relating to our website and services may be handled by our payment services providers, Stripe and Paypal.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.

 5. Retaining and deleting personal data

 5.1 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

 5.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 5.3 We will retain your personal data as follows: